NextronSystems/thor-manual/usage/beforeyoubegin.rst

    Full Disk Access View

 .. note::
-   After your scan has finished, you should definitely disable FDA for Terminal and reenable only when scanning again.
+   Once your scan is complete, it's strongly recommended to disable Full Disk Access for Terminal and only re-enable it when performing another scan.

 Choose The Right THOR Variant
 -----------------------------